friedev/genericrawl/README.md

 # GeneriCrawl

-A simple roguelike made in Python with [libtcod](https://github.com/libtcod/python-tcod) as part of the 2018 [r/roguelikedev Does The Complete Roguelike Tutorial](https://redd.it/8ql895) event.
+A simple roguelike made in Python with [tcod](https://github.com/libtcod/python-tcod) as part of the 2018 [r/roguelikedev Does The Complete Roguelike Tutorial](https://redd.it/8ql895) event.
 Can you reach the bottom floor of the dungeon in one piece?

 ## Features

-- 15 enemies, 15 weapons, 8 pieces of armor, 5 runes, and 10 dungeon levels.
+- 15 enemies, 15 weapons, 8 pieces of armor, 5 runes, and 10 dungeon levels
-	- Runes can be consumed, thrown, or used for enchanting.
+	- Runes can be consumed, thrown, or used for enchanting
-	- Levels are divided into 3 distinct areas: the dungeon, the caves, and the labyrinth.
+	- Levels are divided into 3 distinct areas: the dungeon, the caves, and the labyrinth
-	- Levels vary in size, with some containing over 8,000 tiles.
+	- Levels vary in size, with some containing over 8,000 tiles
-- A damage calculation system based on only 4 stats: HP, attack, defense, and damage.
+- A combat system with 4 stats: HP, attack, defense, and damage
-	- Attack and defense determine hit chance, while damage is the full damage dealt on a hit.
+	- Attack and defense determine hit chance
-- AI that will start chasing you on sight, but can be escaped by breaking line of sight for long enough.
+	- Damage is the approximate damage dealt on a hit
-- A focus on gameplay with as little tedium as possible.
+- AI that will start chasing you on sight, but can be escaped by breaking line of sight for long enough
-- Multiple color schemes and input schemes that can be changed while in-game (see below).
+- Multiple color schemes and input schemes that can be changed while in-game

 ## Installation